Ozempic vs bariatric surgery is basically a comparison of semaglutide and gastric sleeve and gastric bypass for weight loss and diabetes.

-- Wegovy is less effective compared to Sleeve gastrectomy.
-It has been shown to cause about 16% weight loss from the baseline.
+- Ozempic is less effective compared to Sleeve gastrectomy.
+It has been shown to cause about 10% to 16% weight loss from the baseline.

-- On the other hand, sleeve gastrectomy has been shown to cause a weight loss of about 60% from the baseline.
+- On the other hand, Gastric Sleeve has been shown to cause a weight loss of about 60% from the baseline.

-- Sleeve gastrectomy is way safer in the long run.
-Contrary to that, Wegovy use can be associated with significant complications such as pancreatitis and an increased incidence of medullary thyroid carcinoma.
+- Gastric Sleeve is way safer in the long run.
+Contrary to that, Ozempic use can be associated with significant complications such as pancreatitis and an increased incidence of medullary thyroid carcinoma.

-- Sleeve gastrectomy has been found to reverse some of the major complications associated with obesity.
+- Gastric Sleeve has been found to reverse some of the major complications associated with obesity.
 These include:

 - Obstructive Sleep Apnea